-The foundation of the process builds on August (2007) work and Buccini.
-M et al (2007) experience topology.
-This has been extended to N. Morelli (2007) PSS to included the traditional documentation of product design specification and business plan.
+The foundation of the process builds on Reyes A. et al, (2007) 'super emotion' and Buccini.
+M et al. (2007) 'experience topology'.
+In the second phase N. Morelli (2007) PSS has been included, along with the traditional documentation of a product design specification and business plan.

-The PSS [Product-Service System] will be initially based upon a user centred design approach, recognising key factors of 'pain' for the user, while undertaking what "ignites" (August 2007) these users.
-This will then be used to start the creation of a

-PSS, which will be based upon a marketing plan framed within the imprint methodologies of the 'primal code' (Hanlon 2006).
-This will help to create a skeleton brief, which will allow the creation of a service brief and product design specification.
-These briefs will then be used to create 'experience prototypes' (Buxton 2007) which will be used by multiple user groups, within different physical and social contexts and locations.
-The design cycle will then begin again, to review areas where the object or service isn't emotionally engaging in.
+The PSS will be initially based upon a user centred design approach, recognising key factors of 'pain' for the user, while understanding what "ignites" (Reyes A. 2007) the users.
+This insight will be used to create a PSS, which will be used to inform a marketing plan, framed within the imprint methodologies of the 'primal code' (Hanlon 2006).
+This will create a skeleton brief, which will further inform a service brief and product design specification.
+The collection of briefs will be used to create 'experience prototypes' (Buxton 2007) which will be tested by multiple user groups, within different physical, social contexts and locations.
+The design cycle will subsequently begin again, reviewing areas where the object or services aren't emotionally engaging.

 The main addition to this framework is the consideration of time, physical and social context.
-There seemed to be a lack of these factors from the research.
-Participants pointed out issues with disclosure, and privacy.
-The ability to review location by rapid prototyping, would help evaluate a range of experiences for the late majority.
-The factors of time, physical and social context are becoming more important with modern work practices where the division between work, social and home life is merging.
+These are the areas which were absent in existing academic frameworks, however participants pointed out these are important issues.
+The ability to review location by rapid prototyping / experience sketching would allow the evaluation of a range of experiences.
+The issues of time, physical and social context are becoming imperative as modern work practices are merging the boundary between work, social and home life.